 Dental Extractions | Clarksville TN

-Post Extraction Instructions, Cumberland Surgical Arts, PLLC
+Post Extraction Instructions, Cumberland Surgical Arts and Associates, PLLC

 - Prescriptions – If you received a prescription for pain medication, follow the directions on the bottle.
 Take no other pain medication or sedatives without first discussing with your doctor.
 Do not operate a motor vehicle or machinery (lawn mower, etc.) while taking the pain medication.
 Beginning the day after the extractions you may start taking Ibuprofen, 400-600 mg with each meal until your soreness resolves.
 Do not take Ibuprofen if you have been intolerant of this medication in the past.
 Take with food if the medication upsets your stomach or causes nausea.